The Life & Death Of The

 It's clear why high resolution sensors tend to be slower, but this is also true of larger sensors.
 The worst cases above are all medium format sensors.
 Likely related to thermal performance (in the same way that mobile SoC's are more efficient ).
 This makes the three best cases above interesting considering they're full frame, beating many smaller sensors (for a price).
 What's strange about these high-end Sony cameras is that they actually get faster the higher their pixel counts are, which is counter-intuitive.

 Silent shooting reduces the strain of mechanical fatigue on a camera.
 The Sony A9 & A1 are almost at the point where the physical shutter isn't needed any more.
 The ultimate goal of this is a "global shutter", but we're not quite there yet.
 This will entirely remove the need for a physical shutter mechanism and any moving parts during shooting.
-Ultimately it will drastically reduce key points of failure in future mirrorless cameras.
+Ultimately this will drastically reduce key points of failure in future mirrorless cameras.

 Like film cameras in the early 2000's, DSLRs will still function, be enjoyable to use and available on the second hand market for some time to come.
 However, it's increasingly clear that their commercial viability will soon be over.
 Mirrorless cameras simply offer more features in a more reliable package for less money as time goes on.
+Sure some people be disappointed that they can't go out and buy a brand new DSLR for a while, but eventually they will realise that they gained a lot more in the transition than they lost.

 Some might assume that camera phones (and computational photography) will someday replace mirrorless cameras, the way they did with compact cameras.
 However, this is unlikely to happen given how large lenses have always been intrinsically linked to high image quality, light gathering and depth of field.
 Shorter flange distances from mirrorless cameras have allowed wider lenses to be a little shorter, but many modern optics have also gotten larger due to an increased demand in optical perfection.